romerorocj-ga/simon-project/README.md

 - Upon loading the app
     - Intialze all state variables
-        - create the array of 4 nested arrays
+        - Create the array of 4 nested arrays
-        - turn variable should be set to 1 for Player One
+        - Turn variable should be set to 1 for Player One
-        - winner should be null
+        - Winner should be null
     - Render changes to the DOM
-        - render the board of the game
+        - Render the board of the game
-        - render the four colors on each corner of circle
+        - Render the four colors on each corner of circle
-        - do not render play again button
+        - Do not render play again button
     - Wait for player interaction

 - Handle a player clicking the start button
+    - The game starts by lighting up the first color and following colors for that sequence

 - Handle a player selecting the the colored buttons to follow the sequence
+    - The player sees the sequence by each color lighting up when selected, they can then follow that sequece by 'clicking' what tile was lit up
+    - The player should also hear audio everytime it lights up and once they click it
+    - If the player gets the sequence right they move on to the next level, if wrong it resets from the begining

 - Check for Winner if beats all levels
+    -  When the player wins, a congrats message will show up and the play again button.
+    - If they lose the Try again message the play again button will show

 ## Design and Asthetics of the app